-- 1. If the parent, guardian or unaccompanied studentyouth has a complaint regarding the education of a homeless student, the person (complainant) must notify the homeless liaison.
-The homeless liaison serves as the intermediary between the homeless student and the school where the student attends seeking enrollment.
-The homeless liaison shall provide a copy of or access to the district's policies addressing the education of homeless students and the district's complaint form to the complainant parents/guardians or unaccompanied youth. - 2.
-The complainantparents/guardians or unaccompanied youth can file a complaint in writing with the homeless liaison.
+- 2. The liaison will discuss the explanation with the parent/guardian or unaccompanied youth and answer any related questions. - 3.
+If the explanation provided to the parent/guardian or unaccompanied youth does not resolve the dispute, the parent/guardian or unaccompanied youth should notify the liaison, who will provide the parent/guardian or unaccompanied youth with the standard state complaint resolution process and ensure that the parent/guardian or unaccompanied youth has the contact information for the state coordinator.
+If requested, the liaison will assist any unaccompanied youth in submitting the appeal. - 1.
+If the parent, guardian or unaccompanied student has a complaint regarding the education of a homeless student, the person (complainant) must notify the homeless liaison.
+The homeless liaison serves as the intermediary between the homeless student and the school the student attends.
+The homeless liaison shall provide a copy of or access to the district's policies addressing the education of homeless students and the district's complaint form to the complainant. - 2.
+The complainant can file a complaint in writing with the homeless liaison.
 The homeless liaison will provide a written resolution of the dispute or a plan of action within five days of the date the complaint was received by the homeless liaison.
-The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest possible time. - 3.
-If the dispute is not resolved by the homeless liaison, the complainantparents/guardians or unaccompanied youth may file a written complaint with the superintendent or designee for review.
-The superintendent or designee will provide a written resolution or plan of action within five days of the date the complaint was received by the superintendent or designee.
+The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest possible time.

+- 3. If the dispute is not resolved by the homeless liaison, the complainant may file a written complaint with the superintendent or designee for review.
+The superintendent or designee will provide a written resolution or plan of action within five days of the date the complaint was received.
 The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest amount of time. - 4.
-If the dispute is not resolved at the superintendent level, the complainantparents/guardians or unaccompanied youth may file a written complaint with the board of education.
-The board will provide a written resolution of the dispute or a plan of action within 30 days of the date the complaint was received by the board.
-If the dispute is not resolved by the board in a manner satisfactory to the complainantparents/guardians or unaccompanied youth, an appeal may be brought to DESE in accordance with the state complaintdispute resolution process, which the homeless liaison will provide to the complainantparents/guardians or unaccompanied youth.
+If the dispute is not resolved at the superintendent level, the complainant may file a written complaint with the Board of Education.
+The Board will provide a written resolution of the dispute or a plan of action within 30 days of the date the complaint was received by the Board.
+If the dispute is not resolved by the Board in a manner satisfactory to the complainant, an appeal may be brought to DESE in accordance with the state complaint resolution process, which the homeless liaison will provide to the complainant.

+The student will remain enrolled and will be allowed to attend and fully participate in all school activities during the dispute process.
 While the dispute process is ongoing, the student in question must be enrolled in school.
 If the dispute revolves around which school is the school of best interest for the student, the student shall be enrolled at the school to which the parent/guardian or unaccompanied student seeks enrollment while the final resolution of the dispute is pending.
-The student shall be and allowed to fully participate in school activities and as well as receive transportation, if requested, to the school in which the parents/guardians or unaccompanied youth seeks enrollment.
+The student shall be allowed to fully participate in school activities and receive transportation, if requested.

-If the parent/guardian or unaccompanied student are English learners, use a native language other than English, or need additional supports due to a disability, tThe district shall make translators, interpreters or other support services available without charge and in the appropriate language to parents/guardians and unaccompanied youths who are English learners, use a native language other than English or need additional supports due to a disability.
+If the parent/guardian or unaccompanied youthstudent are English learners, use a native language other than English, or need additional supports due to a disability, the district shall make translators, interpreters or other support services available without charge and in the appropriate language.